-Extraordinary risks; wars, riots and strikes.
+Extraordinary risks such as wars, riots and strikes.

-The expeditor of the goods or the FOB buyer directly holds the transportation risk, unless they purchase an insurance contract to be covered.
+The expeditor of the goods or the FOB (Free On Board) buyer directly holds the transportation risk, unless they purchase an insurance contract to be covered.

-Different companies specializing in freight insurance (such as the famous Lloyds of London) propose various types of contracts.
-Major oil companies tend to self-insure deliver transportation risk
+Different companies specializing in freight insurance propose various types of contracts.”

 Explain the major differences between spot, forward, and Futures transactions, markets, and contracts

-Spot trading:
+Spot trading